 Feedback from the City's plan reviewers occurs in the development section staff meetings.
 Plan reviewers make themselves available to the development community to meet and go over City expectations for stormwater management plans.
 Often after the initial Planning Department application meeting, Pubic Works staff will schedule time to sit down with the applicant to fully explain what the City's expectations are and how best to meet the intent of the City's Stormwater Quality Design Manual.
+Additionally, staff is involved with a Development Advisory Committee (DAC) that has been formed by the City.
+The DAC is a committee of 15 community members primarily made up of developers and design professionals.
+Staff has made presentations to the DAC and taken feedback regarding the City's stormwater program and the newly proposed MS4 permit.
 Date: 8/8/2007 Responsible Party: Chris Kraft, Engineering Manager ND-2: Critical Criteria Responsible Party: Chris Kraft, Engineering Manager Start Date: 7/1/2004 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 Year 2 Year 3 X Year 4 X Year 5 Has Goal Been Accomplished: YES General Summary This BMP involves the development and implementation of structural and non-structural control strategies through improvement and construction standards.
 Structural controls are manmade facilities constructed for the storage, detention, infiltration, or treatment of stormwater runoff.
 They may include detention ponds, vegetative areas, or runoff pretreatment.
 Non-structural controls are policies and procedures that lessen the impacts of development on water quality.
 They may include alternative construction, site design, or zoning.
 By using control strategies, the City can effectively lessen the impacts of stormwater runoff.
 The City has committed to: a) Review Technical Guidance Programs The City has agreed to review existing technical guidance programs such as the CASQA BMP Handbook for Post-Construction Control, the Sacramento Guidance Manual for Onsite Stormwater Quality Control Measures, and the EPA's National Menu of Best Management Practices for Stormwater Phase II for controls to be included into the stormwater plan and City Standards. b) Develop Technical Criteria The City has agreed to develop technical criteria for structural and non-structural controls specific to the City of Roseville, including siting, design, and maintenance considerations. c) Amend City Improvement and Construction Standards The City has agreed to amend the City's Improvement and Construction Standards.
-EFFECTIVENESS:

-The City is currently in the initial stages of its stormwater management program and has not yet gathered enough data to gauge the effectiveness of this best management practice.
-Again, with this being said the Public Works Department is seeing the design of stormwater management plans progressing more and more towards the LID principles outlined in the City's Stormwater Quality Design Manual.
+EFFECTIVENESS: The City is currently in the initial stages of its stormwater management program and has not yet gathered enough data to gauge the effectiveness of this best management practice.
+Again, with this being said, the Public Works Department is seeing the design of stormwater management plans progressing more and more towards the LID principles outlined in the City's Stormwater Quality Design Manual.
 By requiring stormwater quality to be addressed much earlier in the process, it has allowed for LID principles to be incorporated into the over all design of the project, including the project's proposed landscaping.
 By getting the developers entire design team (architects, engineers, landscape architects, etc.) involved, the City is able to propose Best Management Practices that include runoff reduction such as swales and infiltration measures.
 Instead of just using end of pipe treatment, the projects are now able to implement stormwater quality measures like grassy swales and bioretention planters into the over all design of the project.
 PROPOSED MODIFICATIONS:

 BMP completed.
 No proposed modifications.

-ND-2.a: Review Technical Guidance Programs
+ND-2.a: Review Technical Guidance Programs No Change:

-No Change: